You can thrive in the gig economy

 Thrive in the gig economy with these 10 crucial skills

-We've picked out some of the motivations that are crucial if you want to be a successful gig worker:
+We've identified some of the motivations that are crucial if you want to be a successful gig worker:

 1. Initiation: We found that those highly motivated toward initiation don’t wait around for someone else to take charge—they quickly jump in and get to work.
 They feel energized by opportunities.
 These are traits you’ll need as a gig worker because when a gig opp comes through on your app, you may have only seconds to claim it before someone else does.

-2. Alternatives: Our research identified two motivation types when it comes to how flexible and adaptable we are: alternatives and procedures.
-Those motivated toward alternatives are extremely flexible and like to keep their options open.
+2. Lateral Thinking: Our research identified two motivation types when it comes to how flexible and adaptable we are: alternatives and procedures.
+Those motivated toward alternatives are extremely flexible and like to keep their options open (think flexible hours and ways of doing things).
 They also tend to be creative and enjoy finding and creating new options for projects.
 This is the perfect attitude to have as a gig worker because the gig economy can be unpredictable.

-3. Sole Responsibility: Those with a high motivation for sole responsibility prefer to work unsupervised on clearly-defined tasks, rather than sharing responsibility with a team.
-As a solopreneur, you’ll need to be able to work autonomously and accept full accountability for your gigs.
+3. Sole Responsibility: Those with a high motivation for sole responsibility prefer to work unsupervised on clearly defined tasks, rather than sharing responsibility with a team.
+As a solopreneur, you’ll need to be able to work autonomously, accept full accountability for your gigs, and take responsibility for ensuring you have enough monthly income.

-4. Goal orientation and problem orientation: How do you motivate yourself and others?
-In our research, we identified two motivations in this area: Goal orientation (energized by working toward a mission and goals) and problem orientation (interested in predicting, preventing or solving problems).
+4. Goal orientation and problem-solving: How do you motivate yourself and others?
+In our research, we identified two motivations in this area: Goal orientation (energized by working toward a mission and goals) and problem orientation (interested in predicting, preventing, or solving problems).
 In the gig economy, though, you’ll typically need to have a little bit of both.

-5. Evolution and/or difference: How much change and variety do you like?
+5. Pioneer: How much change and variety do you like?
 If you want to join the gig economy, having high levels of evolution and/or difference will suit you well.
 Evolution means you appreciate gradual change and enjoy an agile environment.
-Difference is more extreme, meaning you like rapid change and want to pioneer new projects from scratch.
+Pioneering is more extreme, meaning you like rapid change and want to pioneer new projects from scratch.
 Both are conducive to the ever-changing landscape of the gig economy.
 If, however, you’re motivated by sameness, the lack of stability in the gig economy may stress you out.

 9. Willingness to learn: In the gig economy, skills matter.
-The more skills you can sell, the more money you can make.
-It’s not uncommon for one gig worker to toggle between two different apps—food delivery and rideshare, for example—in one day.
-To thrive in this new economy, you must be willing to learn new things to diversify your income sources.
+The more skills you can sell, the more you can charge for your hourly wage, and the more money you can make.
+It’s common for one gig worker to toggle between two different delivery gig apps—food delivery and rideshare, for example—in one day.
+To land highly paid freelance work, you must be willing to learn new things to diversify your income sources.

-10. People skills: At the end of the day, as a gig worker, you’ll be in direct contact with customers, whether that’s when you chat with them in your car as you drive them to their destination, or when you hand them their meal at the door.
-Cultivating your emotional intelligence, listening skills and empathy will go a long way in being a successful solopreneur.
+10. People skills: At the end of the day, as a gig worker, you’ll be in direct contact with your client base, whether that’s when you chat with them in your car as you drive them, when you hand them their meal at the door, or when you have that zoom meeting to discuss the freelance writing project.
+You'll need to ensure you acquire positive reviews for your work, which can help grow your client base.
+Cultivating your emotional intelligence, listening skills, and empathy will go a long way in being a successful solopreneur.

 Are you going gig?